dliashenko/poems_analyzator/README.md

 Program to mark up ukrainian poems with meter and feet_number

 ## Motivation
-I have not found any works related to this theme, so I decided to set yp basic algoritm on my own.
+I have not found any works related to this theme, so I decided to set up basic algoritm on my own.

 ## Code style
 PEP8